 Avoiding waste is an important criterion in lean management.
 Activities that have no added value for the customer, the end product or the service should be deliberately omitted.
 The natural flow without interruptions or waiting times is only created by omitting and avoiding waste of resources.

 Responding to customer needs is one of the basic principles of this form of management, which always puts the customer first.
-In lean management, understanding the customer as well as their needs is considered very important.
-Processes should therefore be oriented to customer needs in order to increase added value (Principle 1) and avoid waste (Principle 3).
+In lean management, the understanding of the customer as well as their Needs considered to be very important.
+Processes should therefore be geared to customer needs in order to increase added value (Principle 1) and avoid waste (Principle 3).

 Aiming for perfection is the ultimate goal of the lean method.
 Although the implementation of lean approaches often involves extensive changes to business processes and thus a certain amount of effort, each activity ultimately leads to added value for the customer and thus to greater success for the company.

 There are many benefits associated with lean management for a company and its customers.
 Among the most important benefits are:

 For a company, lean management offers numerous opportunities to work more effectively and cost-efficiently through simple restructuring and streamlining of operational processes.
 As a manager, your task is to develop an understanding of the lean concept as a Management method and to find suitable solutions to process-related or interpersonal problems.
 Before implementing lean management, it is important to carefully examine what benefits it will bring to the company and to involve the employees.